Oswestry Disability Index

 Now, after calculating the scores, refer to this scoring range chart and their designations to help you interpret the scores:

-Once you have calculated the total and determined which percentage range it falls under, you can proceed to formulate a care plan for your patient.
-Make sure to consider the specific answers they ticked for each section to help you determine the most important things that your care plan should address.
+Once you have calculated the total and determined which percentage range it falls under, you can formulate a care plan for low back pain patients.
+Consider the specific answers they ticked for each section to help you determine the most important things your care plan should address.
+If the patient reports leg pain, ensure the care plan addresses both back and leg pain to manage their condition effectively.

 Why use Carepatron for physical therapy software and clinical documentation?

-Carepatron houses a wide variety of worksheets, assessments, surveys, and treatment plans.
+Carepatron houses various worksheets, assessments, surveys, and treatment plans.
 We also have numerous guides to show you how to use them, like this one about the Oswestry Disability Index!

-Another perk of using our platform is that you can store your documents in a HIPAA-compliant manner and dictate who can access them!
+Another perk of using our platform is that you can store your documents with healthcare-compliant software and dictate who can access them!

-Let’s say you are using the Oswestry Disability Index for your work, and you have issued it numerous times.
+Let’s say you use the Oswestry Disability Index for your work and have issued it numerous times.
 You can store those on our platform.
-You are essentially making a digital backup for fully-accomplished indexes and other documents.
+You are essentially making a digital backup for fully accomplished indexes and other documents.
+The Oswestry Disability Index is also widely used in spine surgery to evaluate disability and pain related to low back conditions.

-Storing your documents will also make them easily accessible anytime, anywhere.
-You’ll be able to access all of the documents you have stored on our platform from a desktop, laptop, phone, or whatever mobile device you have!
-Let’s say you need to make a house call and use the Oswestry Disability Index, you can just whip it out from whatever device you have with you and have your patient answer it via the tickable checkboxes!
+Storing your documents on our clinical documentation software will make them easily accessible anytime, anywhere.
+You can access all the documents you have stored on our platform from a desktop, laptop, phone, or whatever mobile device you have!
+Let’s say you need to make a house call and use the Oswestry Disability Index, you can whip it out from whatever device you have with you and have your patient answer it via the tickable checkboxes!

 Physical Therapy Software